mochtod/ssb-build-server-web/cline_docs/progress.md

 - ✅ Need to set up containerized Atlantis with GitHub integration (Resolved)
 - ✅ Atlantis API format compatibility issues (Resolved with fallback mechanism)
 - ✅ vSphere resource retrieval performance (Resolved with Redis caching and hierarchical loading, achieving <0.01s response time)
+- ✅ Terraform validation errors (Resolved by skipping local validation since terraform is only in Atlantis container)
+- ✅ Atlantis API payload format (Resolved by properly formatting terraform_files field with file contents instead of just filenames)
 - Access to test environment for end-to-end validation
 - Need to configure GitHub repository for Atlantis integration
 - Need to configure NetBox for IP address allocation